vbotka/ansible-freebsd-custom-image/docs/source/guide.rst

 (see *tasks/customize*).
 See :ref:`ug_tags` Examples and :ref:`ug_bp` on how to enable and run tasks one by one.

-By default, the role is not idempotent, because, in the standard workflow, an image is always mounted when the roles starts and unmounted on the exit.
-To speedup repeating deployment it's possible to disable the unmounting of the image ``bsd_cimage_umount=false``.
+By default, the role is not idempotent.
+In the standard workflow, an image is always mounted when the role starts and unmounted when completes.
+To speedup repeating execution of a playbook, it's possible to disable the unmounting of the image by setting the variable ``bsd_cimage_umount=false``.
 This would make the role idempotent.
 Unmount the image before dumping it to a disk.

-* Ansible role: `freebsd_custom_image <https://galaxy.ansible.com/vbotka/freebsd_custom_image/>`_
+* Ansible role: `vbotka.freebsd_custom_image <https://galaxy.ansible.com/vbotka/freebsd_custom_image/>`_
 * Supported systems: `FreeBSD <https://www.freebsd.org/releases/>`_
-* Requirements: None
+* Requirements: `vbotka.ansible_lib <https://galaxy.ansible.com/vbotka/ansible_lib>`_

 .. _ug_installation: